ymagossou/ylint/README.md

 ## Extension Settings

-This extension contributes the following settings:
+The settings of extension are:

 * `ylint.executablePath`: Path to oclint-json-compilation-database executable (default: /usr/local/oclint-json-compilation-database)
-* `ylint.configurationPath`: Path to slim-lint configuration file (default: .ylint)
+* `ylint.configurationPath`: Path to ylint configuration file (default: .ylint)

-Configuration file is simple text file where option are passed line by line following this convention:
+Configuration file is simple text file where options are given line by line following this convention:
 `oclint-json-compilation-database [options] -- [oclint_args] [oclint_args] ...`

 Example of .ylint file: